tabbytadi/PythonMaze/README.md

 # Maze Solving Program

 This project is a simple maze-solving program implemented using Python's Turtle graphics library.
-The goal is to visualize the solving process of a maze using two algorithms: Depth-First Search (DFS).
+The goal is to visualize the solving process of a maze using two algorithms: Depth-First Search (DFS) and Breath-First Search (BFS).

 ## Features